Skip to main content

 Expected Behaviour

-Every metric or callback created/registered using this DSL returns a Cats-Effect Resource which indicates the lifecycle of that metric.
-When the Resource is allocated the metric/callback is registered and when it is finalized it is de-registered.
+Every metric created using this DSL returns a Cats-Effect Resource which indicates the lifecycle of that metric.
+When the Resource is allocated the metric is registered and when it is finalized it is de-registered.

-It should be possible to request/register the same metric or callback multiple times without error, where you will be returned the currently registered instance rather than a new instance.
-This does depend on the implementation of MetricRegistry and CallbackRegistry however, the provided Java wrapper implementation implements this via reference counting and implementers of MetricRegistry and CallbackRegistry are advised to do the same in order to preserve this expected behaviour at runtime.
+It should be possible to request/register the same metric multiple times without error, where you will be returned the currently registered instance rather than a new instance.
+This does depend on the implementation of MetricRegistry however, the provided Java wrapper implementation implements this via reference counting and implementers of MetricRegistry are advised to do the same in order to preserve this expected behaviour at runtime.

 Refined Types